openhab/openhab-addons/bundles/org.openhab.binding.nikobus/README.md

 In addition to the status requests triggered by button presses, there is also a scheduled status update interval defined by the `refreshInterval` parameter and explained above.

+#### Push Button Trigger Channels

+Beside receiving a status update (ON) when a physical Nikobus push button is pressed (and kept pressed), additional triggers can be added and configured to determine how press&hold of a physical push button should generate trigger events.
+Two types of trigger channels are supported:

+* filter trigger and
+* button trigger.

+##### Filter Trigger

+* `command` - command to be send,
+* `delay` - a required delay in milliseconds defining how much time must a button be pressed before an initial trigger event is fired,
+* `period` - optional time in milliseconds between successive triggers.

+Examples:

+* `command = PRESSED, delay = 0, period = <empty>` - triggers `PRESSED` event immediatelly when Nikobus button is pressed and is not triggered anymore while holding down the button,
+* `command = INCREMENT, delay = 1000, period = 500` - triggers initial `INCREMENT` event after 1 second and then every half a second while holding down the button.

+##### Button Trigger

+`threshold` - a required long-press threshold in miliseconds.
+Defines how long must a button be pressed before a long press event is triggered - pressing&holding a Nikobus push-button for `threshold` or more miliseconds will trigger long press event, otherwise a short press event will be triggered.

 ## Discovery

 Pressing a physical Nikobus push-button will generate a new inbox entry with an exception of buttons already discovered or setup.